dsv-su/gdpr-portal/readme.md

 The plugin core file should establish a connection to the provider-system and return one or more files.

-Plugin.php (core) should be named after the systems it connects to.
+PluginName.php (core) should be named after the systems it connects to.

     Important!
 The class must have the same name as the filename for the plugin-autoloader to recognize it.